A million dollar smile is great and all, but what about getting one as an adult?

 How do SmilePath and Smile Direct compare to Invisalign?

 They’re distant cousins, really.
 Invisalign pioneered the clear aligner alternative to traditional braces.
-However, Invisalign adds one aspect to the aligners: devices affixed to your teeth to secure the aligners.
+However, Invisalign adds one aspect to the treatment: devices affixed to your teeth to secure the aligners.
 Those devices have to be attached in-office by a qualified orthodontist.
 Home aligners don’t use those, allowing you to complete your entire treatment at home.

 How do these home aligners compare to EZ Smile and WonderSmile and Byte?